thaffenden/vrsn/README.md

 It will prompt you to select the bump type and then write the new valid semver version in your version file.

+Want to automatically commit the version bump?
+Just use the `--commit` flag. 🙌

+Don't like the default commit message?
+Provide your own custom one with `--commit-msg`.

 **Coming soon:** flags so you can avoid the picker.
 Just run `vrsn bump --patch` to increment a patch version.

-**Coming soon:** auto commit your version bump.
-Just run `vrsn bump --commit` to automatically commit your version bump so you don't need to do anything once the file is bumped.

-Customise the commit message with the `--commit-msg` flag if you don't like the default.

 ## Running in Docker